 NCVG is simply the difference between the number of new customers you added in a given period, less the number of customers you lost during the same period.
 Importantly, it’s not just the net number of customers gained or lost, but the economic value of this customer growth or loss.
 That is:

 Net Growth or Loss of Customer Asset =

 New Customers (volume and value) - Lost Customers (volume and value)

 It’s vital to show your customer asset metrics as whole numbers, not as retention rates so there’s a clear connection between the people and the math.
 Just talk percentages or scores and your executive team’s eyes will glaze over.
-But show how much your marketing, customer service and retention activities have grown the value of their stock, and you’ll soon see the eyes of your executive team, particularly your CFO, widen with excitement.
+But show how much your marketing, customer service, and retention activities have grown the value of their stock, and you’ll soon see the eyes of your executive team, particularly your CFO, widen with excitement.

 Why?
-Because this metric sees customers as what they really are: assets.
+Because this metric sees customers as what they are: assets.
 Something that puts cash in the ‘accounts receivable’ column of your balance sheet every month.
-This metric reflects what they actually did versus what they said they would do in surveys.
+This metric reflects what they did versus what they said they would do in surveys.
 As we know, actions speak louder than words in the business world.

-CX Metric 2: Net Promoter Score (NPS)
+CX KPI 2: Net Promoter Score (NPS)

-The net promoter score (NPS), originally created by Fred Reichheld, and now trademarked by SatMetrix™, is considered the core metric for customer experience management programs around the world.
+The net promoter score (NPS), created by Fred Reichheld, and now trademarked by SatMetrix™, is considered the core metric for customer experience management programs around the world.
 The reason: it’s simple to collect and calculate.